 Hi Friends,

-So, we are giving you THREE, fun, EGGY ACTIVITIES!!
-You don’t need much and it will occupy the kids for a while.
-We have an option for an indoor (outdoor if weather permits) egg hunt with points for the competitive kiddos, an egg color hunt so kids can search for that specific color in each room/space (this can go on forever), and lastly, an easy egg coloring page for everyone!
+We’re bringing you Three Eggy Activities For Easter.
+You don’t need much, and it will occupy the kids for a while.
+We have an option for an indoor egg hunt with points (outdoor if weather permits), an egg color hunt (this can go on forever), and lastly, an easy egg coloring page for everyone!
 Check it out below.

 Egg Color Hunt